 Hover over or touch the red circles to discover features.

 Click this button to browse for a particular file, or choose a file you have previously used from the adjacent drop-down list.
-Alternatively, type a file path directly into the entry field, or drag and drop a folder from the Windows Explorer.
+Alternatively, type a file path directly into the entry field, or drag and drop a file from Finder.

 Click this button to create a report of the file comparison in HTML, HTML slideshow, XML or UNIX diff format.
 HTML reports are particularly useful for archiving and sharing.